 Integrating Health into Chicago’s Building Code meeting commenced a series of community work group meetings, called Proactively Addressing Substandard Housing (PASH), that is developing action-oriented strategies for making housing throughout Chicago safe, healthy, and affordable.
 To assist with this effort, PASH members established two subcommittees focusing on (1) making Chicago’s municipal code more proactive and health-focused and (2) proposing a model for home health inspections.
 These two subcommittees meet monthly.

-Please join us at our next PASH meeting on November 14, 2017, 10 AM – 12 PM, at Loyola University Chicago, 111 E. Pearson [13th floor, Beane Hall], Chicago, to build a community agenda that promotes a health-based home inspection model in Chicago.
+Please join us at our next PASH meeting on May 16, 2018, 10 AM – 12 PM, at Loyola University Chicago, 111 E. Pearson [16th floor, Regents Hall], Chicago, to build a community agenda that promotes a health-based home inspection model in Chicago.
 All Chicagoans, particularly vulnerable children, need housing that does not threaten their long-term health via lead, contaminated paint or water, mold, pests, among others.
 Community members, public health and housing professionals, building owners and managers, public officials, advocates, state and local government staff, faculty, students, and researchers are encouraged to attend.
 Be involved in the solution to strengthen our community!
 Click here to learn more about the event and RSVP.

 This project is funded through a grant to the Metropolitan Tenants Organization from the U.S. Environmental Protection Agency.
 Members of the CHHIC include the Metropolitan Tenants Organization, Loyola University Chicago, Chicago Department of Public Health, Sinai Urban Health Institute, Elevate Energy, and National Center for Healthy Homes.